eco619/engineering-docs/engineering-principles/change-management-standard.md

 -   implementation of that component within a larger platform; and
 -   a material change to the responsibility that was originally validated.
+-   Subsequent Integration, Implementation Verification, and Baseline Testing do not erase that Validation history.
+Findings during those phases should be evaluated according to     whether they affect the validated core responsibility, its implementation, its integration with other responsibilities, or the behavior of the integrated platform.

 ------------------------------------------------------------------------